 Basha-Shushinak, who probably reigned before the Babylonian dynasty of Ur established Sumerian rule for a while in Elam, dedicated a stone statuette seated on a throne.
 On each side of the figure is an inscription, that on the left being in Semitic and that on the right in proto-Elamite characters.
 This proves that at that period the two scripts were employed together.
 Finally Susa, forced to use the Semitic script during the many centuries of her existence as a vassal state, forgot her ancient script, and, when her independence was recovered, used the Semitic signs in writing her own language.
-According to de Morgar, Anzanite died out some three thousand years before our era.
+According to de Morgan, Anzanite died out some three thousand years before our era.

-The Religion .- Very little is known about the religion of Elam.
+The Religion.-Very little is known about the religion of Elam.
 As in the case of Sumer, there was a world full of vague forms and spirits.
 The chief deity, whose name was sacred and secret, and who was referred to as Shushinak or the "Susian," dwelt in a forest sanctuary which was sacred, and to which only the priests and the King were admitted.
 Associated with Shushinak were six other deities of the first rank, grouped in two triads.
 Of these, Amman Kasibar may possibly be the Memnon of the Greeks.
 The names of a considerable number of other deities have been recovered from inscriptions, but beyond their names little is known of most of them.1 We have few data for determining their characters and attributes.
-We read that on certain solemn days or in celebration of victories, the statues were brought out to receive the devout homage of the people, and from various facts in their history we know how strongly they cherished their As in Babylonia, the priesthood was both powerful deities. and wealthy, and, although we have as yet but little information as to the details of Elamite cult and ritual, it is clear that in many features they bore a general resemblance to the Babylonian rites.
-The votive and dedicatory inscriptions that have been deciphered do not suggest a completely independent system or organization, and the readiness of the Elamite priesthood to borrow from Babylonia is well illustrated by the bronze votive plaque of Shilkhak-in-Shushinak, representing a rite of purification performed at sunrise, which, as its name implies, was directly taken over from the Semitic The disturbed condition of the mounds at Babylonians.
-Susa has prevented the recovery of trustworthy archaeological and architectural evidence on the religious side; but this defect may at any moment be remedied by the finding of native Elamite religious texts.
-These might throw as much light on the religion and ritual of Elam as the purely votive and building inscriptions have already thrown upon the succession of her kings.
+We read that on certain solemn days or in celebration of victories, the statues were brought out to receive the devout homage of the people, and from various facts in their history we know how strongly they cherished their As in Babylonia, the priesthood was both powerful and wealthy, and, although we have as yet but little informadee Sustan Contingent of a the lumortals